Why using OER?

-What can CSUF faculty do to lower the cost of education for their students?
+to lower the cost of education for their students!

-At CSUF we are seeing growth in OER adoption among faculty, the savings had been of over $150,000 in the last 2 years of using OER and other AL$ options.
+At CSUF we are seeing growth in OER adoption among faculty, the savings had been of over $150,000 in 2 years of using OER and other AL$ options.
 At this time, we have about 50-course sections using OER and/or other no-cost-to-students options (library or web resources).
+Classes that use these options are marked in the catalogue with an special symbol that is getting recognized by students.

 OER related Articles and Books